capital-G/supercollider-wiki/[WIP]-Contributing-FAQ.md

 crucialfelix:

 > The IDE isn't intended to become a full professional level code editor.
 That would suck up precious developer time that needs to be spent on the core feature (music).
 It's pretty complicated to do code folding correctly.

+## Can I use SC in a game audio engine?

+SuperCollider is licensed under the GNU GPL, a fairly restrictive open source license.
+This runs against the interests of most commercial game developers.